Looking to boost sales and take your e-commerce business to the next level?!

 Product comparison makes it easier for your shoppers to make the purchasing decision since they can compare two or more products side by side.

-This boosts users’ confidence and encourages them that product they’re considering is the right one.
+This boosts users’ confidence and encourages them that the product they’re considering is the right one.
 Shoppers can determine which product is superior in terms of price, specs, etc., leading to faster conversions.

 It also keeps users on your site, without having to switch to a different tab and website to check all the product details they’re comparing.
 People get easily distracted and if they leave your e-shop even for a moment, they may lose interest in the purchase.